Honoring Our Founder:

 Education & Empowerment

-Dr. Camp's tireless efforts to clean up and revitalize the Walnut Creek Wetland area laid the foundation for PEJ's mission.
+Dr. Camp’s tireless efforts to clean up and revitalize the Walnut Creek Wetland area laid the foundation for PEJ’s mission.
 What others saw as a neglected swamp, he saw as a vital ecosystem and a space of untapped community potential.
-His work helped lead to the development of the Walnut Creek Wetland Center, an enduring symbol of environmental restoration and civic partnership.
+His leadership brought together residents, students, policymakers, and faith leaders to champion environmental justice in Southeast Raleigh, advancing the understanding that environmental health is inseparable from community health.

 Remembering Dr. Camp